ramani-akkati/ramani-akkati.github.io/index.md

 permalink: /
 ---

-# Data-Blending Lab 2025
+# Data Blending Challenge 2025
 ### *July 24th - 25th · NVIDIA DF Data Intelligence*

 ---

-## What *is* the Data-Blending Lab?
+## What *is* the Data Blending Challenge?

-**Data-Blending Lab 2025** is a 2 day long, hands-on datathon where small teams remix NVIDIA’s existing datasets into **high-value, low-latency blends**, then prove their worth with quick-turn fine-tuning and live benchmarks.
+**Data Blending Challenge 2025** is a 2 day long, hands-on datathon where small teams remix NVIDIA’s existing datasets into **high-value, low-latency blends**, then prove their worth with quick-turn fine-tuning and live benchmarks.

 ### Why we’re doing it
 - **Unlock hidden signal.** We already own terabytes of labeled data, so the next accuracy jump often comes from **smart combinations**, not more collection.